“Follow your heart but take your brain with you.” Alfred Adler

 Overall, this research suggests that we engage in social categorization very frequently.
 In fact, it appears to happen automatically (i.e., without us consciously intending for it to happen) in most situations for dimensions like gender, age, and race.
 Since classifying someone into a group is the first step to activating a group stereotype, this research provides important information about how easily stereotypes can be activated.
 And because it is hard for people to accurately report on things that happen so quickly, this issue has been difficult to study using more traditional self-report measures.
 Using EEGs has, therefore, been helpful in providing interesting new insights into social behavior.

 Social categorization has a huge impact on how we perceive the world.
 Our brain is trying to help us be efficient with this mental shortcut, but in reality this shortcut can hinder our ability to really understand who someone is and to be fully open to their thoughts and ideas.
 In his TedTalk This is you brain on Communication Uri Hasson describes what is happening in our brain when we communicate.
 Of particular note here is what he describes between minutes 10 and 12.
 “In the lab, we did the following experiment.
-We took a story by JD Sailinger, in which a husband lost track of his wide in the middle of a party, and he’s calling his best friend, asking, “Did you see my wide?”
+We took a story by JD Sailinger, in which a husband lost track of his wife in the middle of a party, and he’s calling his best friend, asking, “Did you see my wife?”
 For half of the subjects we said that the wife was having an affair with the best friend.
-For the other half, we said that the wide is loyal and the husband is very jealous.
-This one sentence before the story started was enough to make the brain responses of all the people that believed the wide was having an affair be very similar in these high-order areas [of the brain] and different than the other group.
+For the other half, we said that the wife is loyal and the husband is very jealous.
+This one sentence before the story started was enough to make the brain responses of all the people that believed the wife was having an affair be very similar in these high-order areas [of the brain] and different than the other group.
 And if one sentence is enough to make your brain similar to people that think like you and very different than people that think differently than you, think how this effect is going to be amplified in real life, when we are all listening to the exact same news item after being exposed day after day after day to different media channels, like Fox News or The New York Times, that give us very difference perspectives on reality.”
 It takes very little for social categorizations to happen, as little as one sentence or one short experience with someone.
 To understand more about his research, watch Uri’s Ted Talk below.

 For even more interesting neuroscience information, check out The Neuroscience of Restorative Justice TedTalk by Dan Reisel.